Intake / Before Appointment

 Same Day Pick Up / After Appointment Care

-- Dog pick up is at 3:30 PM when our surgery tech will be conducting a group discharge where you may ask questions.
+- Dog pick up is at 2:30 PM when our surgery tech will be conducting a group discharge where you may ask questions.
 You will also have the opportunity to speak with a Veterinary Technician individually as they bring your dog out.
 Occasionally pick up times may be slightly different and will be announced at drop off.

 - You will need to bring a leash and all dogs will need to be lifted into your vehicle.
 Please ask your Veterinary Technician if you need assistance, we are happy to help.

-- Cat pick up is at 4:30 PM when our surgery tech will be conducting a group discharge where you may ask questions.
+- Cat pick up is at 2:30 PM when our surgery tech will be conducting a group discharge where you may ask questions.
 You will also have the opportunity to speak with a Veterinary Technician individually as they bring your cat out.
 Occasionally pick up times may be slightly different and will be announced at drop off.